One day Anselm posted some info, that hyper-threading can slow down some 3dsmax operations, especially FumeFX. I don’t believe him. Who should? :)

 HT ON: 30min 8,5s

 Here is a scene from real production (still in progress).
 It contains many hi-poly objects, ~50 Vray Proxies, ~200 textures (more than 2GB overall) as well as a lot of tree groups, populated with VrayScatter.

 FumeFX 2.1a scene.
 Default simulation mode and rendered with Scanline.

 Hyper-threading gain: +24%

 Hyper-threading gain: +22%

-Teoretically, this beast is a little different.
-Some FumeFX simulation parts isn’t multithreaded, so those operations is done on single thread, BUT overall dividing isn’t 1/8, but 1/4, so even when Hyper-threading is enabled calculation isn’t left for one half-divided core.
+Theoretically, this beast is a little different.
+Some FumeFX simulation parts aren’t multithreaded, so those operations are done on a single thread, BUT overall dividing isn’t 1/8, but 1/4, so even when Hyper-threading is enabled calculation isn’t left for one half-divided core.
 And practically, we see that HT helps even in that situation.

 Hyper-threading is in any ways good Intel Technology, I’m recommending enable it whatever you do.